 Clinical Pharmacy Coordinator

 VA Western NY Healthcare System

 Nancy Houston Miller, RN, BSN, FAHA, FPCNA

 Stanford Cardiac Rehabilitation Program

 This tool is supported by an educational grant from Merck/Schering-Plough and by a grant by the Hartford Institute for Geriatric Nursing at the New York University College of Nursing as part of an initiative called REASN, (Resourcefully Enhancing Aging in Specialty Nursing).
 The REASN initiative is funded with a $2.3 million dollar grant from The Atlantic Philanthropies (USA) Inc.

 This online educational activity is offered free of charge.

-To access the Table of Contents, you will need to register or log in using the blue link at the top of this page.
+To access the Table of Contents, you will need to register or log in using the link at the top of this page.
 Once you are logged in, you can view the Table of Contents and select individual forms or multiple forms by section.
-Many of these Forms may be customized to include your organization's name, telephone number, and other important information in the editable fields as indicated.
-Once downloaded, these Forms may be printed for one-time or multiple-time use.
+Many of these forms may be customized to include your organization's name, telephone number, and other important information in the editable fields as indicated.
+Once downloaded, these forms may be printed for one-time or multiple-time use.

 Section 4 of these Forms contains lists and information on commonly used medications.
 These lists and the information about the medications are not meant to be exhaustive.
 Consult complete guidelines for a more comprehensive review of indications and clinical follow-up recommendations.
 All patients should be evaluated based on their state of health, co-morbidities, and other criteria that would guide choices of medical therapy.